sadfuzzy/lana-bank/apps/admin-panel/cypress/manuals/governance.md

 ### 4. Attach Committee to a Policy {#4-attach-committee-to-a-policy}

-**Test Action:** Visit the policies page, assign the previously created committee to a policy, and verify the assignment.
+**Flow:** Visit the policies page, assign the previously created committee to a policy, and verify the assignment.

 #### Steps